guniv/CoolerControl-Docker/setup.md

 ### Hard drive spin down temperatures

-At the moment, the last known temperature of a hard drive being reported to hwmon by drivetemp that has been spun down will only report the last known temperature of the device.
+In CoolerControl versions earlier than 2.2.0, the last known temperature of a hard drive being reported to hwmon by drivetemp that has been spun down will only report the last known temperature of the device.
 This may impact a configuration that has a curve based on the drive speeds.
 For instance, fans could continue to run at a high speed if the drive spins down while running warm.
+Version 2.2.0 added support in the settings under "Daemon" to detect drive power state.